tonethar/IGME-110-Fall-2025/documents/p3-work-plan.md

 # Project 3 - Interactive Digital Prototype (DRAFT)
 ##  Work Plan, Features & Personas

-- For this deliverable, your group will create a work plan that outlines the steps you will take to develop and pitch your digital prototype, as well as a consideration of who might use the app/experience, and a draft list of features these users will require
+- For this deliverable, your group will create a work plan that outlines the steps you will take to develop and pitch your digital prototype
+- You will also consider who might use this app/experience, and a draft list of features these users will require

 ---